Afadzato South District

 Afadzato South District (a.k.a.
 Afadzato Anyigbe) is one of the eighteen districts in Volta Region, Ghana.
 Originally it was formerly part of the then-larger Hohoe District on 10 March 1989, until the southern part of the district was split off to create Afadzato South District on 28 June 2012; thus the remaining portion has been retained as Hohoe Municipal District.
 The district assembly is located in the northern part of Volta Region and has Ve Golokwati as its capital town.

 Geography

-The District shares boundaries with Hohoe Municipal to the North, Kpando Municipal to the west, to the east with the Republic of Togo and to the south with Ho West District and South Dayi District respectively.
+The District shares boundaries with Hohoe Municipal District to the north, Kpando Municipal District to the west, to the east with the Togo and to the south with Ho West District and South Dayi District respectively.